 Indiana is unique when it comes to state laws on online gambling.
 The launch of state-regulated, legal online sportsbooks introduced a new era of mobile gambling in Indiana.

-Any other kind of online gambling within state borders, however, should be approached with extreme caution.
+However, any other kind of online gambling within state borders should be approached with extreme caution.

-Under Indiana law, any other form of online gambling, outside of state-regulated mobile sportsbook, is illegal.
-It is not just against the law, but subject to criminal prosecution.
-This means that playing on offshore casino, poker, or sports betting sites could result in legal ramifications.
+Under Indiana law, any other form of online gambling outside of state-regulated mobile sportsbooks is illegal.
+It is not just against the law but subject to criminal prosecution.
+This means that playing on offshore casinos, poker, or sports betting sites could result in legal ramifications.

-This stance differs from most other U.S. states.
-In most cases, states place the criminality of unregulated gambling sites on the operators of the site, and not the player.
+This stance differs from most other US states.
+In most cases, states place the criminality of unregulated gambling sites on the site’s site’s operators, not the player.

 It’s unknown if Indiana’s new mobile sports betting industry will change the state’s stance on other forms of online gambling.
-For now, Indiana joins the list of states at the front of the curve in the realm of online sports betting legislation in the U.S.
+For now, Indiana joins the list of states at the front of the curve of online sports betting legislation in the US.

 Indiana’s Live Gambling Industry